aswinr19/unified-ticket-management-system/README.md

 # unified-ticket-management-system
-A backend for  unified ticket management system .
+Backend for  unified ticket management system.

 The proposed Unified Ticket Management System, is a centralized web and mobile app system that allows the department and its